The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \lvltwosection{Hit Efficiency} \editor{Giulia - 3 pages}

-The efficiency of cluster reconstruction, described in Section~\ref{sec:C4_clustering}, has been measured on an early data set with an {\it unbiased} technique and continuously monitored with \acrfull{DQM} tools with a {\it biased} technique.
-The unbiased technique consists in reconstructing tracks excluding the sensor under study and retaining only clusters with SNR $> 10$.
+The efficiency of cluster reconstruction, described in Section~\ref{sec:C4_clustering}, was measured on an early data set with an {\it unbiased} technique and continuously monitored with \acrfull{DQM} tools with a {\it biased} technique.
+The unbiased technique consists in reconstructing tracks excluding the sensor under study and retaining only clusters with $\snrCL > 10$.
 The following selection criteria are applied to tracks: \begin{itemize} \item tracks must originate from the vicinity of the IP, $|d_0|<0.1$ cm and $|z_0|<0.2$ cm, where $d_0$ and $z_0$ are the transverse and longitudinal track impact parameters, respectively; \item tracks must have at least one SVD hit and 20 CDC hits; \item tracks must have a transverse momentum of at least 1 ${\rm GeV}/c$. \end{itemize}

 Selected tracks are then extrapolated to the sensor under study.
 An example of the distribution of the track extrapolation uncertainty (i.e. the uncertainty in the fitted track extrapolation position on the sensor) for the barrel sensors of layer 4 is shown in the left plot of figure~\ref{fig:C7_trkError}.
 The extrapolation to the u/P side shows a smaller uncertainty because of the better resolution on this direction both on SVD (smaller pitch) and CDC measurements.
-A fiducial area of $\pm 0.5$ cm from the edge of the active area of the sensor has been defined in order to exclude border effects; track extrapolated outside the fiducial area are discarded.
+A fiducial area of $\pm 0.5$ cm from the edge of the active area of the sensor was defined in order to exclude border effects; tracks extrapolated outside the fiducial area are discarded.

 The histogram of the residuals (the distance between the extrapolated track and the cluster position) is built considering the cluster nearest the intercept.
 An example from layer 4 is shown in the right plot of figure~\ref{fig:C7_trkError}.
-The analyzed data have been reconstructed with a preliminary alignment, a residual misalignment can be noted by eye, from the distribution not centered in zero especially on the v/N side.
-However, as will be shown in section~\ref{sec:C7_alignment} the current alignment is very much improved.
+The analyzed data were reconstructed with a preliminary alignment and a residual misalignment is visible, especially on the v/N side.
+However, as shown in section~\ref{sec:C7_alignment} the current alignment is very much improved.
 The efficiency is defined as the fraction of intercepts with at least one cluster found in a window of $\pm 0.5$ mm from the median of the residual distribution.